 Delving into private collections and personal archives, with many of the works shot from original paintings, The Art of Robert E. McGinnis opens the door to an unparalleled and illustrious career.
 One that continues to this day.

 - Hardcover, 176 pages, 9″ x 12″

 McGinnis has had a long and distinguished career as an illustrator, and this book captures that in a format and presentation that allows for a compelling overview focusing on the art and providing enough detail to keep the reader entertained and informed without getting bogged down.

-The organization and clean and clear, the material divided into: book covers, movies, magazine illustration, gallery art, West and landscapes.
+The organization is clean and clear, the material divided into book covers, movies, magazine illustration, gallery art, West and landscapes.
 Within those are sub-categories exploring each period in his career.

 This a visual experience and as such how this artwork is presented takes precedence.
-Layout is excellent, presenting a variety of page configurations, with many full-page illustrations, half page illustrations and insets of book covers showing the published format.
+The layout is excellent, presenting a variety of page configurations, with many full-page illustrations, half-page illustrations and insets of book covers showing the published format.

 Robert McGinnis is the king of paperback covers, and The Art Of Robert E. McGinnis shows just why that is.